ConnectProject/connect/docs/usage.md

 ## <a name="schema-contribute">Schema Contribute</a>

 The schema is a database model that will be use by everyone to get and set object.
+We use [JSON Schema](https://json-schema.org/) to describe the list of the fields.
+All JSON schemas used by connect are located at the [Schemas repository](https://github.com/ConnectProject/schemas).
 Any User can contribute to the schema using Pull Request system.
 The CRI will accept or refuse the Pull Request after review of it.

 When a Pull Request is accepted, the change (add or update) will be apply at the next deployment of the connect api (except for some specific change).

 ### <a name="add-class">Add a new Class</a>

 A schema is the descriptor of a class.
-The name of class is the beggining of its file name, we use [JSON Schema](https://json-schema.org/) to describe the list of the fields.
+The name of class is the beggining of its file name.

-You can create a Pull Request with for title `[Schema][New] ClassName`.
-Write your schema file on `src/parse/schema/classes` folder with name `YOUR_CLASS_NAME.json`.
-A schema file should look like that :
+You can create a Pull Request with for title `[Schema][New] ClassName` on https://github.com/ConnectProject/schemas.
+A schema file shall look like that:

 ```json
 {